 The Foundation will work together with the Museum of Piconrue in Bastogne to preserve and promote the work of Comès that it has received.

-The Heritage Fund will shortly be honouring the Belgian artist Didier Comès in the exhibition 'Comès, d’ombre et de Silence' (Comès, of shadow and silence) at the BELvue Museum.
-However, while we are waiting for visits to the exhibition to be possible, why not order our publication 'Didier Comès.
-L’éclat du noir profound' (The Brilliance of Deepest Black) or view it online.
+The Heritage Fund honoured the Belgian artist Didier Comès in the exhibition 'Comès, d’ombre et de Silence' (Comès, of shadow and silence) at the BELvue Museum, and in the order our publication 'Didier Comès.
+L’éclat du noir profound' (The Brilliance of Deepest Black).